Exercise Science, PhD

 Dissertation Committee

-- In the first semester of a students’ third year, the student must form a Dissertation Committee.
-It should consist of at least four Exercise Science-affiliated faculty members, three of whom must be graduate faculty within the NU system and one of whom must be from a department different than that of the dissertation advisor.
-The Dean of Graduate Studies at UNO will appoint the committee upon recommendation of the advisor.
-The committee will be responsible for approving the comprehensive exam, dissertation proposal, dissertation and its oral defense.
-Please note that if the potential objectives of a dissertation topic changes, the dissertation committee can be altered at any time.
+- In the first semester of a students’ third year, the student must form a dissertation committee.
+The student must submit the Appointment of Dissertation Committee form consisting of at least four University of Nebraska graduate faculty members, one of whom must be from outside the student’s academic department/school in which the doctorate is to be granted.
+The chair of the dissertation committee must be a member of the graduate faculty.
+The outside representative must hold graduate faculty status within the NU system.
+The dean for Graduate Studies at UNO will appoint the committee upon recommendation of the advisor.
+The committee will be responsible for approving the comprehensive exam, dissertation proposal, dissertation, and its oral defense.
+Please note, if the potential objectives of a dissertation topic change, the dissertation committee can be altered at any time.

 Dissertation Proposal Form